This is the second in a series of challenges we face when communicating within marriage.

-We are examining challenges we face when communicating within marriages.
-The first post of this series was a reminder to simply lighten up.
+The first post of this series was a reminder to lighten up.
 Rather than getting defensive, reacting too quickly or taking our stress out on our spouses, there are times that we can reframe a moment and even see the humour in it.

-Today’s marriage tip is that no matter how hard we try to be abundantly clear, misunderstandings are bound to happen.
-How we respond to those misunderstandings will either bring us closer or push us apart.
-Allow me to illustrate.
+Today’s marriage tip is that no matter how hard we try, misunderstandings are bound to happen.

-Apparently I snore.
+So apparently I snore.
 Badly.
 However, there is no physical proof of this that would hold up in a court of law.
 It is only my husband’s word against mine.
-Since I’m asleep at the time, I imagine most jurors would side with him.
+I suppose jurors would side with him, though, since I’m asleep at the time.

 In my defense, he also snores.
 So basically it’s a competition to see who can get to sleep first.
 The other not-sleeping-person will lie there and be tortured.

 A while ago, Bob* (name changed to protect Marc’s identity) was snoring fiercely.
 I nudged him, poked him, elbowed him and whispered semi-violently, “Go on your side!”
-Because it is scientifically proven that snoring stops instantly when the perpetrator is lying on their side, right?
+Because snoring stops instantly when the perpetrator is lying on their side, right?

 My hubby mumbled, scooched over a bit and continued to snore loudly on his back.